kumu/docs/faq/how-do-i-downgrade-to-free.md

-# How do I downgrade my subscription back to free?
+# How do I downgrade my subscription?

 Kumu charges you based on two factors: